CASFRI/CASFRI/docs/specifications/cas_specifications.md

 closure is captured in four cover classes: A, B, C and D, while the British Columbia Vegetation Resource Inventory captures crown closure as values ranging from 1 to 100 to the nearest 1 percent.
-In CAS, an Alberta â€œBâ€ - value would be represented as an interval: 31 for the lower bound and 50 for the upper bound.
+In CAS, an Alberta “B” - value would be represented as an interval: 31 for the lower bound and 50 for the upper bound.
 A British Columbia crown closure value of 36 would be represented as a CAS value of 36 for both the lower and upper bounds.
 All of the information contained in the original